ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/pausability-lemmas.md

 It is used to copy `length` bytes of memory from index `src` to index `dest`, doing so in steps of 32 bytes, and right-padding with zeros to a multiple of 32.

-We need to enforce some limit on the length of byte arrays and indices into byte arrays in order to avoid chop-reasoning.
+Following the compiler constraints, we enforce a limit on the length of byte arrays and indices into byte arrays.

 ```k
     syntax Int ::= "maxBytesLength" [alias]
     rule maxBytesLength => 9223372036854775808
 ```

-This rule cannot be used without the `[symbolic]` tag because it uses "existentials", which is not correct, it uses variables that are learnt from the requires and not from the structure.
+The summary lemma is as follows, with commentary inlined:

 ```k
     rule [copy-memory-to-memory-summary]: